siliconcompiler/logik/README.md

 ## License

 The Logik project is licensed under the open source [Apache License 2.0](LICENSE).
-For licensing terms of all dependencies, visit depedency repository.
+For licensing terms of all dependencies, visit dependency repository.

 ## Issues / Bugs
 We use [GitHub Issues](https://github.com/siliconcompiler/logik/issues) for tracking requests and bugs.